Elon Musk's Starlink talks with Italy raise concerns – DW – 01/09/2025

 Elon Musk's Starlink talks with Italy raise concernsJanuary 9, 2025

-As a debate rages in several European countries over Elon Musk's attempts to influence domestic politics, a separate discussion is ongoing about the world's richest person: his growing influence in the global satellites sector.
+As a debate intensifies in several European countries over Elon Musk's attempts to influence domestic politics, a separate discussion is ongoing about the world's richest person: His growing influence in the global satellites sector.

 The Italian government is currently in advanced negotiations with Musk's SpaceX company for a €1.6 billion ($1.65 billion) deal to provide encrypted telecommunications services via its Starlink satellite internet provider.